gamesbook/pyprototypr/docs/additional_concepts.rst

    rather than the calculated result.
 So seven-sixteenth could shown as ``7/16`` rather than ``0.4375``.

-Booleans are commonly referrred to a "true or false" values.
+Booleans are commonly referred to a "true or false" values.
 In Python, the reserved names ``True`` and ``False`` can be used whenever such values are required.
 Some of the properties for some commands require a ``True`` value to be activated.